singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 To summarize, an iteration of the game is played with the following steps:

 1. P₂ blocks awaiting data from P₁.
-2. P₁ marks the start time.marks the start time.
+2. P₁ marks the start time.
 3. P₁ sends token to P₂.
 4. P₁ attempts to read a response token from P₂.
 This induces a context switch.
 5. P₂ is scheduled and receives the token.